eldstal/touchless-xm/README.md

 Add the needed environment to `firmware/tobo/platformio.ini` to use your programmer.

-**Warning** Ensure that the environment extends `tobo`, so that the frequency and fuses are programmed properly.
-If you do not, you may need to do hardware surgery to recover your board with an external crystal.
+**Warning** Ensure that your new environment extends `env:tobo`, so that the frequency and fuses are programmed properly.
+If you do not, you may need to temporarily connect an external crystal (see PCB markings) in order to recover the board.

 ```
 cd firmware/tobo